univault-org/lspt-protocol/README.md

 ### Next Steps

-1. Implement core LSPT protocol features
+1. Implement core SRPT protocol features
-2. Develop drone swarm simulation using LSPT
+2. Develop drone swarm simulation using SRPT
 3. Create visualizations of data flow in various scenarios
 4. Conduct performance comparisons with existing protocols
 5. Prepare detailed use case demonstrations for NASA and disaster relief organizations

-Through this use case, we aim to demonstrate LSPT's potential in revolutionizing communication for complex, distributed systems in both terrestrial and space applications.
+Through this use case, we aim to demonstrate SRPT's potential in revolutionizing communication for complex, distributed systems in both terrestrial and space applications.

 ## Examining the Drone Swarm Implementation

-We encourage you to explore our drone swarm implementation, which serves as a practical example of how the LSPT protocol can be utilized in a complex, distributed system.
+We encourage you to explore our drone swarm implementation, which serves as a practical example of how the SRPT protocol can be utilized in a complex, distributed system.
 This implementation can be found in the `examples/drone_swarm` directory of this repository.

 ### Directory Structure